ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * Avoiding accidental deactivation of a group when updating it.

 * Avoid alternative ways to create a group configuration resource.

+* Added integer abbreviations for the new entries in the "ACE Groupcomm Parameters" registry.

 * Editorial fixes and improvements.